black-studio/black-studio-tinymce-widget/README.md

 ## Upgrade Notice ##

-### 2.6.2 ###
+### 3.0.0 ###
-If you're using WPML, double check our FAQ, as version 2.6 introduced some changes regarding widgets translations.
-Important: Always ensure to backup your database before upgrading.
+Version 3.x is a major update.
+If you are upgrading from version 1.x or 2.x please ensure to backup your database before upgrading.